andrejkn/nfl-rushing/README.md

 ### Installation and running this solution
 To run this app in your local environment using Docker.
-If you don't have Docker installed already please visit their [installation page](https://docs.docker.com/install/) for more details.
+If you don't have Docker installed already please visit [installation page](https://docs.docker.com/install/) for more details.

-Once you have Docker installed and cloned this repo locally, you can run this app in a container by following these steps:
+Once you have Docker installed and cloned this repo locally, you can run `server` and `client` apps in a container by following these steps:

 * Clone this repository:
 ```bash